-Supercharge education financing

-by working with public and philanthropic donors who contribute equity guarantees and grants to IFFEd which are used to leverage multiples of additional affordable financing through the multilateral development banks (MDBs).

-An invitation to join

-IFFEd's original design was completed with a number of bilateral donors and four MDBs - the ADB, AfDB, IADB, and World Bank.
-Steps are now underway to launch IFFEd at the Transforming Education Summit in September 2022 as called for by the UN Secretary-General.

-IFFEd will launch with a 3-year growth model, starting in one to two regions to immediately demonstrate impact before expanding globally.
-It has the potential to mobilize at least \$10 billion in new financing for education in the next 5 to 7 years and its financial model has already been reviewed and assured by credit rating agencies.

-To realize IFFEd's potential to ensure all children are in school and learning, we invite sovereign and philanthropic donors to join IFFEd as soon as possible.

-Interested in learning more about IFFEd?
-Contact us: iffed@educationcommission.org

-\$10 billion

-generated by IFFEd

-7X impact

-compared to traditional grant aid STRONG

-anticipated credit rating of IFFEd

-A new COVID reality

-The crisis

-Even before COVID-19, over half of the world's children and youth were either out of school or in school and not learning.
+The crisis Even before COVID-19, over half of the world's children and youth were either out of school or in school but not learning.
 During the global pandemic, more than 1.6 billion children and youth - nearly the entire world's student population - had their education disrupted.
-The scale and speed of this disruption was unparalleled, and the worst impacts will be felt by the poorest and most vulnerable, especially girls, for years to come.
-Unless we act now, learning losses will translate into significant long-term challenges, including lower labor market participation and significantly lower future earnings.

-The opportunity

-COVID-19 has shown both the power and the need to move innovation from the margins to the center of education systems.
-Now is the time to invest in smart. resilient. and equitable education systems and transform education for decades to come.
-Now is the time to invest in new pedagogies and engaging ways of learning - to invest in new tools. from EdTech to AI. to boost more personalized learning at scale.
-Now is the time to develop skills to prepare young people for the green jobs of tomorrow and equip them to play a leading role in the Fourth Industrial Revolution.

-The financing imperative

-Ever greater fiscal pressures, due to the pandemic, may force governments to cut back on ambitious education initiatives at exactly the time investment in education is essential for recovery and growth.
+The scale and speed of this disruption was unparalleled, and the worst impacts will be felt by the poor est and most vulnerable, especially girls, for years to come.
+Unless we act now, learning losses will translate into significant long-term challenges, including lower labour market participation and significantly lower future earnings.
+The opportunity The global pandemic revealed both the power and the need to move innovation from the margins to the centre of education systems.
+Now is the time to invest in smart, resilient, and equitable education systems and transform education for decades to come.
+Now is the time to invest in inclusive pedagogies and engaging ways of learning - to invest in new tools, from EdTech to AI, to boost more personalised learning at scale.
+Now is the time to develop skills to prepare young people for the green jobs of tomorrow and equip them to lead the Fourth Industrial Revolution.
+The financing imperative Ever greater fiscal pressures due to the pandemic and other crises, are forcing governments to cut back on ambitious education initiatives at exactly the time investment in education is essential for recovery and growth.
 The only viable way of resolving this tension is for the international community to come together around smart financing approaches for education which enable the available resources to go further.
+IFFEd will unlock education for generations to come IFFEd is a smart solution that will turn millions into billions for the world's most marginalised students and the workforce of tomorrow.
+IFFEd will finance public education and skills development programmes developed by countries with MDBs.
+Countries will also be able to access financing for activities in complementary sectors that are directly related to education services, such as the health and nutrition components of an early childhood development program.
+Over 50 countries are classified as LMICs today.
+All LMICs with access to non-concessional funding will be eligible for IFFEd financing if they meet four key criteria: - 1.
+Have a credible education sector plan - 2.
+Be able to sustainably take on more development bank financing - 3.
+Commit to mobilizing more domestic funding - 4.
+Integrate results-based performance targets on quality and equity